KiandaBPM/KiandaBPM.github.io/dashboards.md

 >
 > This documentation is in progress and might change at any stage

 Kianda dashboards offer a convenient way to provide insights into how your business processes are performing.

-From lists to tiles, filter and charts dashboards allow to build full digital experiences to monitor your process in real-time.
+From lists to tiles, filter and charts dashboards allow you to build full digital experiences to monitor your process real-time in a few minutes.

 <video width="100%" style="width:100%" controls>
     <source src="videos/dashboard-intro.mp4">